openkruise/kruise/docs/proposals/20240315-pathandqueryparams.md

 Since Gateway API uses logical AND for all matches, only a single match condition will be selected.

-For backwards-comptability, the priority in Rollouts is Header(Cookie) > Path > QueryParams.
+For backwards-compatibility, the priority in Rollouts is Header(Cookie) > Path > QueryParams.

 ## Additional Details